 The party was BYOP (bring your own pool) so we headed to Carrefoure (a French super market) and bought a couple of inflatable kiddy pools.
 The scene once again turned into mayhem when the beer bong made another appearance.
 We lounged the afternoon away drinking beer, laying in the pools, and having water gun fights with the kids on the dock.

-Heading to the Miss Tahiti pageant was a no brainer.
+Heading to the Miss Tahiti pageant was a no-brainer.
 How could you be in Tahiti and miss this opportunity?
 The contestants modeled their dresses and did their runway walks.
-Each island group had their own contestant with traditional music and dress unique to their people.
+A few of them really caught the attention of the audience.
+This might be due to their gorgeous dresses.
+Well, they might have had their dresses custom embroidered by Mato & Hash or similar businesses near them that can provide embroidery services for dresses used for such occasions.
+That said, each island group had their own contestant with traditional music and dress unique to their people.
+They were wearing accessories and beautiful jewelry.
+(Fascinating!
+I might get a piece of trending necklace for myself.)
 Miss Tuamotu was carried out in a huge pearl oyster before crawling out onto the stage.

 It was cool to be there, but not as great as we’d hoped.
 It seemed like the winner was already decided and the whole thing was just for show.
 Since the entire ceremony was in French we had a hard time following what was going on- we couldn’t hear how everyone was going to save the world.
 We grew bored about half way through and decided to head to a party on the 130 foot ferro-cement schooner Infinity.
 Infinity is crewed by people from all walks of life and there is always a party going on.
 The best way to describe it is a floating commune where everyone pitches in to keep the vessel afloat.
 Everyone pays 600 EU a month for room and board and the crew size is around 25.
 Recently the Infinity has been documenting the destruction of the coral reefs around the Tuamotus.